-Step 4: Add transitions
+Step 5: Add transitions

 Click Next or the Transitions tab to move to the next step.
 Choose among the given types of transitions.
-Learn more - Step 4: Add transitions

-Step 5: Preview and adjust your video
+Step 6: Preview and adjust your video

 You're almost done!
 Click Next or the Preview tab at the top to proceed.
 If you've added a lot of videos, you may have to wait up to a couple minutes while the Wizard does its magic.
 You can then preview the video and make some adjustments to get it just right.